 As we meditate on the passion of Jesus, let us not forget that he endured all that suffering for our sins.
 What a wonderful way to make amends than to repent of our sins and to receive God's grace through the sacrament of reconciliation.
-May the passion of our Lord bring us to repentance and the conversion of heart so that we come to the celebration of Easter purified and cleansed from any stain of sin!
+May the passion of our Lord bring us to repentance and the conversion of heart so that we come to the celebration of Easter purified and cleansed from our sins!